hamlet-io/docs/docs/foundations/profiles.md

 A "*" (any) filter can be used for either filter to represent matching any mode or component type.
 This is not a wildcard however, and cannot be used for pattern matching.

 ## The Profiles ReferenceData Type
 Profiles are assigned to a scope though the `Profiles` Reference Data object, containing key/value pairs of the profile types and names.
-The Reference Data object is available to all scopes, however only the Deployment and Policy profile types are available for assignment above the Component level.
+The Profiles object is available to all scopes, however only the Deployment and Policy profile types are available for assignment above the Component level.
 To implement a Component-level profile at a higher scope, they should be associated with either a Deployment or Policy profile.

 Only applicable profile types are exposed through `Profiles` for each component.
 For example a "Bootstrap" profile - which defines a set of actions required to provision a compute resource - is not applicable to non-compute components.
 See the component reference docs for details on which profiles are available for each component type.